florentpoujol/Daneel/docs/docs/files/modules.md

 The first point of a module is to expose some configuration that can be overridden by the user.

 The module object may provide a `ModuleObject.DefaultConfig()` function that returns a table (the default config).
-In a similar way, users may setup a `ModuleObject.UserConfig()` function that returns a table (the user config) containing only the configuration key/values they want to override.
+In a similar way, users may setup a `ModuleObject.UserConfig()` function that returns a table (the user config), containing only the configuration key/values they want to override (or add).

 Upon loading, Daneel will merge the user config into the default config and put the resulting object in the `Config` property on the module object.